 Considerations Before Consolidating Debt:

 - If you’re paying off higher interest-rate credit cards and freeing up those lines of credit, will you be tempted to use those cards again?

 - Do you qualify for a lower interest rate than you have on the existing loans or credit cards?

 If you're still not sure if debt consolidation is right for you, or if you have additional questions or concerns, you can speak with one of our Financial Service Representatives or check out these additional resources.

 Looking for one-on-one assistance?
-We've partnered with industry-leading BALANCE to provide you free access to expertly-crafted financial education and resources to help with your fiscal matters.
+We've partnered with industry-leading BALANCE to provide you with free access to expertly-crafted financial education and resources to help with your fiscal matters.
 Get confidential, no-cost financial counseling services.